bo-yang/bo-yang.github.io/_posts/2015-08-31-centos7-install-tftp-server.md

     }
 ~~~

+In the above config file, the default TFTP root directory is set to `/tftpboot/`.
+So you need to create it before starting TFTP server:

+    sudo mkdir /tftpboot
+    sudo chmod -R 777 /tftpboot

 ### 2. Enable TFTP Service

 The CentOS 7 services(`systemd`) can be configured from files under `/usr/lib/systemd/system/`.
 Go to this dir, and edit `tftp.service` as follows: